canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/continuous-snap-delivery-from-circle-ci/continuous-snap-delivery-from-circle-ci.md

 If you can build your snap locally, but it fails when building it in the container, you're probably missing some `build-packages` in the snapcraft.yaml file.
 Use the error message to identify the missing packages, and try again until you are able to build the snap in a clean environment, without depending on your local machine.

-Once you get the snap building in the Docker container, you can be confident that it will build without problems in Circle CI.
+Once you get the snap building in the Docker container, you can be confident that it will build without problems in CircleCI.

 We are ready to enable continuous delivery!

-## Building and pushing the snap in Circle CI
+## Building and pushing the snap in CircleCI
 Duration: 15:00

-The final step to enable continuous delivery from Circle CI to all your early adopters is to add some commands to the `.circleci/config.yml` file we created earlier.
+The final step to enable continuous delivery from CircleCI to all your early adopters is to add some commands to the `.circleci/config.yml` file we created earlier.

 ### Export login capable of pushing this snap

-The first thing we need to do is export a login so that the Snapcraft running in Circle CI can authenticate as us, thereby gaining permission to actually upload this snap (note that this feature requires at least Snapcraft v2.37, which at the time of this writing is only available in the `beta` channel of the snap):
+The first thing we need to do is export a login so that the Snapcraft running in CircleCI can authenticate as us, thereby gaining permission to actually upload this snap (note that this feature requires at least Snapcraft v2.37, which at the time of this writing is only available in the `beta` channel of the snap):

 ```
 $ snapcraft export-login --snaps hello-kyrofa --channels edge --acls package_upload credentials